 DAY 6: SATURDAY - THE MATCH DAY

 The big day has finally arrived!
 Before setting out, make sure you have packed the car up with all the items mentioned above to avoid any delays.

 If you're the home side, please look out for the referee and your opponents at the venue and introduce yourself as they may not have been there before.
 Please show them to their dressing rooms.
 Referees are requested to arrive at least 30 minutes before kick-off in order to carry out the pre-match equipment checks.

 The referee should be offered his match fee BEFORE the match in case they need to rush off afterwards although in some cases they may ask for the fee after the match instead.
-In the case of cup ties and double headers, the fees are shared but the home side should pay the referee his full fee and retrieve 50% back from the away side after the match.
+In league matches, the HOME club is responsible for paying the match officials.
+In league cup ties, these fees are paid by the AWAY club.

 After the match